mupfdev/CMOS-Holga/README.md

 family.
 I quickly got some useful results and was motivated to finish what I'd started.

+Since the image sensor needs 5V input voltage, I helped with a step-up converter.
+The camera is powered by a LiPo battery and can be charged via USB using a TP4056 charging circuit.
+The logic levels of the STM32 are sufficient and do not need any level conversion.

 ### Conclusion

 In the end there was not much left of the Holga.
 The large lens was no use